nymtech/docs/content/mixnet/clients.md

 - `client.GetReceivedMessages()`
 - `client.SendMessage(message []byte, recipient config.ClientConfig)`

-**`client.Start()`**  performs all of the aforementioned required setup, i.e. obtains network topology, registers at some storage node, starts all the traffic streams.
+**`client.Start()`**  performs all of the aforementioned required setup, i.e. obtains network topology, registers at some provider, starts all the traffic streams.
 In fact just calling `client.Start()` and not doing anything more is equivalent to the `./build/loopix-client run --id alice` command.

 {{% notice tip %}}
 You can decide at which particular provider should the client register by modifying the `Provider` attribute in the client struct before calling the `.Start()` method.